agronomru/ACNH-BCATs/README.md

    ![on-sdcard](resources/bcat-injection/jksv-bcat-section.png)
 6. Double check that you're in **BCAT** menu.
    ![bcat-menu](resources/bcat-injection/bcat-menu.png)
-7. Then select the BCAT that you have downloaded before and press Y-Button to restore it.
+7. Then select the BCAT that you have downloaded before and press **Y**-Button to restore it.
    ![bcat-restore](resources/bcat-injection/bcat-restore.png)
-8. Check again, that you're in BCAT section and restoring the right BCAT dump and press and hold A to confirm.
+8. Check again, that you're in BCAT section and restoring the right BCAT dump and press and hold **A** to confirm.
    ![bcat-restore-confirm](resources/bcat-injection/bcat-restore-confirm.png)
-9. Keep pressing the **A**-Button until it's done.
+9. Keep holding the **A**-Button until it's done.
    ![bcat-restore-confirm-pressing](resources/bcat-injection/bcat-restore-confirm-pressing.png)
-10. As soon you're back to the previous screen, the injection is done.
+10. As soon the "Confirm" dialog is gone, the injection is done.
     Continue with the next step.

 ### 4. Sync time with switch-time homebrew
 Now the last but not least step is to set the time sync flag with the [switch-time](https://github.com/3096/switch-time/releases) homebrew.

-1. Open System Settings, navigate to the bottom, select `System`->`Date and Time`.
+1. Open Switch's **System Settings**, navigate to the bottom, select `System`->`Date and Time`.
    ![system-settings-date-time](resources/sync-time/system-settings-date-time.png)
 2. Make sure that `Synchronise Clock via Internet` is `On` and press **A** to confirm.
    ![synchronise-clock](resources/sync-time/synchronise-clock.png)
-3. Navigate back to home menu, enter the hbmenu and start the switch-time homebrew.
+3. Navigate back to the Home menu, enter the hbmenu and start the **switch-time** homebrew.
    ![hbmenu-switch-time](resources/sync-time/hbmenu-switch-time.png)
-4. In SwitchTime you can set the time however you like, if you're done with your changes, just press the **A**-Button to confirm.
+4. In the SwitchTime you can set the time however you like and if you're done with your changes, just press the **A**-Button to confirm.
    ![switch-time](resources/sync-time/switch-time.png)
 5. `Successfully set NetworkSystemClock`, if you see this message, anything worked correct, if not try again.
    ![switch-time-set](resources/sync-time/switch-time-set.png)